zetavg/chromium-website/site/developers/testing/memorysanitizer/index.md

 which is applied at compile time, and is used mainly to compensate for tool issues.
 Blocklist rules do not work the way suppression rules do - rather than suppressing reports with matching stack traces, they change the way MSan instrumentation is applied to the matched function.
-In addition, blocklist changes require a full clobber to take efffect.
 Please refrain from making changes to the blocklist file unless you know what you are doing.

 Note also that instrumented libraries use separate blocklist files.